Mritunjay66/Mritunjay66/Readme.md

 # 🎯 Career Objective

-> Passionate about developing reliable embedded systems that bridge hardware and software to solve real-world challenges.
-I enjoy learning new technologies, building innovative projects, and continuously improving my engineering skills.
+Electronics & Communication Engineering graduate with a strong interest in **Embedded Systems** and **Firmware Development**.
+Passionate about designing reliable embedded solutions that bridge hardware and software to solve real-world engineering challenges through practical innovation and continuous learning.

 ---

 <div align="center">

-### 💡 *"Engineering intelligent embedded systems for a smarter tomorrow."*
+### ⭐ Thanks for visiting my profile!

-⭐ **Thank you for visiting my profile!**
+*"Engineering intelligent systems where hardware meets software."*

 If you like my work, consider ⭐ starring my repositories.